If you’re looking for some design inspiration, you’ve come to the right place!

 So far we have seen blogs that are predominately on a white background.
 We saw examples of Hacker Noon which uses a dark theme which is white text on a black background.

 But the background need not always be black and white.
-An example of this Nom Nom Paleo.
+An example of this is Nom Nom Paleo.
 The blog uses Carousel Pink as the background color.

 Although white background has maximum readability, finance newspapers like The Economic Times and The Financial Times, still use this color for their background.